kingzamzon/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

 ```

 ### Instantiating a `LitNodeClient`
 Here we are instantiating an instance of `LitNodeClient` and connecting it to the `datil-dev` Lit network.
-To simulate a Node.js environment, we use `LocalStorage` from the `node-localstorage` module to store our session keys and metadata.
+Because we're executing within a Node.js environment, we use `LocalStorage` from the `node-localstorage` module to store our session keys and metadata.

 ```ts
 import { LitNodeClient } from "@lit-protocol/lit-node-client";